Nesta/phoenix/css/README.txt

 main.css & chosen.css:
 ======================

-Are the compiled files 'main.sass' and 'chosen.sass' processed in a .css extension.
+They are the compiled files 'main.sass' and 'chosen.sass' processed in a .css extension.
 They will be the final files included in 'da_vinci.info'.

 Chronology compilation: